2015–16 Football League Cup: Matches

 The matches were played in the week commencing 30 November 2015.
-The lowest ranked teams in this round are Hull City, Middlesbrough, and Sheffield Wednesday who all play in the Football League Championship in the second division of English football.

 Semi-finals

 Teams

-A total of four teams played in the Semi-finals, all winners of the fifth round.
+A total of four teams played in the semi-finals, all winners of the quarter-finals.
 There was no seeding in this round.
-The draw for the semi-final was held on 2 December 2015 and all of the teams were from Premier League (top tier).
+The draw for the semi-finals was held on 2 December 2015 and all of the remaining teams were from the Premier League (top tier).

 Matches

-The semi-finals are played over two legs, with each team playing one leg at home, and the team that scores more goals on aggregate over the two legs advances to the finals.
+The semi-finals were played over two legs, with each team playing one leg at home, and the teams that scored more goals on aggregate over the two legs advanced to the final.

 First leg

 The first leg matches were played on 5 and 6 January 2016.

 Second leg

 The second leg were played on 26 and 27 January 2016.

 Final

 The League Cup Final was held on 28 February 2016 at Wembley Stadium.

 Top goalscorers

 Broadcasting rights

 The live television rights for the competition were held by the subscription channel Sky Sports, who have held rights to the competition since 1996–97 apart from 2001-02 when the short-lived ITV Digital had exclusive coverage of that season's League Cup competition as part of the original three year TV deal with The Football League.

 These matches were televised live by Sky Sports: